w3f/Grants-Program/applications/tokenomics-survey-2022.md

 #### Published articles

-As requested, to eliminate bias (and constrain budget) in the collection of research papers, the initial source of the published research will be the top-10 articles provided by an independent research service, using the commercial research databases available from the State Library of New South Wales in response to the following query, "Refereed articles on block-chain token-economics using rational expectations equilibrium (a.k.a. no-arbitrage) arguments/analysis, ranked by journal impact factors"
+The initial source of the published research will be the top-10 articles selected by the grantee, using the commercial research databases available from the State Library of New South Wales by operationalizing the following inquiry, "Refereed articles on block-chain token-economics using rational expectations equilibrium (a.k.a. no-arbitrage) arguments/analysis, ranked by journal impact factors".
+This initial source may be adjusted at the grantees discretion based on his expertise.
+The selection process will be fully descrided and documented.

 #### Polkadot Parachain whitepapers